oneapi-src/oneTBB/doc/main/tbb_userguide/design_patterns/Lazy_Initialization.rst

    .. rubric:: Example
       :class: sectiontitle

-   The example presented here illustrate implementation of "lazy initialization" for Fibonacci numbers calculation.
+   This example illustrates the implementation of lazy initialization for the calculation of the Fibonacci numbers.
 Here is a graphical representation of the Fibonacci recursion tree for N=4.

    |image0|